AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-58383-duplicate-credit-memos-from-simultaneous-refund-requests-via-rest-api.md

 role: Admin, Developer
 ---

-# ACSD-58383 Adobe Commerce patch: duplicate credit memos from simultaneous refund requests via REST API
+# ACSD-58383 Adobe Commerce patch: duplicate credit memos from simultaneous refund requests via [!DNL REST API]

 The ACSD-58383 patch fixes the issue where issuing a refund via the [!DNL REST API] with two identical requests that are executed simultaneously, results in duplicate credit memos.